wagtail/wagtail/docs/getting_started/integrating_into_django.md

 ## Settings

-In your settings file, add the following apps to `INSTALLED_APPS`:
+In your settings.py file, add the following apps to `INSTALLED_APPS`:

 ```python
 'wagtail.contrib.forms',